 What is the St Nicholas Young Carer Program?

-The St Nick’s program has been providing Young Carers with respite and recreation for over 15 years.
+The St Nick’s program has been providing Young Carers with respite and recreation since 1998.
 Weekend activity days provide Young Carers with recreational activities throughout the year that they may not otherwise access due to their caring role, social isolation or financial restraints on their family.
 Camps are run twice a year for five days at a time during the school holidays.
 Activities on camp include swimming, outdoor adventure activities, art, games, sport, a disco and Carers Time.
 Carers Time focuses on building the self-esteem and resilience of the young people, while giving them an opportunity to share their situation and learn from the experience of other Young Carers.

 What is the cost of this service?